joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/activity-discussion.md

 * Take (almost) any credit card (some cards use a different formula, but any "Visa" or "MasterCard" will work).
-* For the purposes of this activity we have some test numbers we can validate.
+* For the purposes of this activity we have some [test numbers](https://www.freeformatter.com/credit-card-number-generator-validator.html) we can validate.
+As a demonstration, we will use: <br/>  `5375 0869 1624 4135`
-* Ignore the last digit in the credit card number for the moment - it should match the answer after the rest of the steps below.
+* Ignore the last digit in the credit card number for the moment - it should match the answer after the rest of the steps below. <br/> `5375 0869 1624 413`
-* Reverse the order of the rest of the numbers of the card
+* Reverse the order of the rest of the numbers of the card <br/> `314 4261 9680 5735`
-* Multiply every other digit starting with the first (so, odd digits - 1, 3, 5, etc.) by 2.
+* Multiply every other digit starting with the first (so, odd digits - 1, 3, 5, etc.) by 2. <br/> `6 1 8   4 4 6 2  9 12 8 0  5 14 3 10`
-* Subtract 9 from any numbers higher than 9
+* Subtract 9 from any numbers higher than 9 <br/> `6 1 8   4 4 6 2  9 3 8 0  5 5 3 1`
-* Add all the numbers together
+* Add all the numbers together <br/> `6+1+8+4+4+6+2+9+3+8+0+5+5+3+1=65`
 * With that sum, calculate the number you'd need to add to get to the next multiple of 10 (e.g. if you end up with 121, the next multiple of 10 would be 130, so the number you're looking for is 9).
-Yes - this is using modular arithmetic, which we learned in [Asymmetric Encryption](/curriculum/crypto-fundamentals/asymmetric-encryption/)
+Yes - this is using modular arithmetic, which we learned in [Asymmetric Encryption](/curriculum/crypto-fundamentals/asymmetric-encryption/) <br/> `5`
 * This number should match the number we ignored in the first step!

 More detail on credit card checksums is available at [https://www.freeformatter.com/credit-card-number-generator-validator.html](https://www.freeformatter.com/credit-card-number-generator-validator.html)

 # Leading the Discussion

 This is a simple check that provides a way to validate a set of data.
-While credit cards are just a short string of numbers, a more complicated process could check for errors or typos in other formats, including text or even files.
+While credit cards are just a short string of numbers, a more complicated process could check for errors or typos -- or changes -- in other formats, including text, data, images, and video.

+What if a system could provide more than just a format check, but a guarantee that a string of text or a file was - or was not - the same as another, or hadn't changed?

 Can participants come up with ideas where this might be useful?

 If they are struggling, suggest things like copying or downloading files over bad connections, or checking to see if a file is a duplicate of another file.

-What if a system could provide more than just a format check, but a guarantee that a string of text or a file was - or was not - the same as another, or hadn't changed?

-Why would you want something like that?